bhch/react-json-form/docs/docs/usage/browser.md

 ## Creating the form

-Use the [`reactJsonForm.createForm()`](#reactjsonform.createform(config)) function to create the from from your schema.
+Use the [`reactJsonForm.createForm()`](#reactjsonform.createform(config)) function to create the form from your schema.

 You'll also need to have a `textarea` where the form will save the data.